Peacock Bass Fishing in Miami Florida

-The second hurtle of the day was the weather as you may be able to tell by the pictures, was quite wet.
+The second hurdle of the day was the weather as you may be able to tell by the pictures, was quite wet.
 Once all the boats were loaded, we all headed in different directions not knowing how long we had to fish with the weather approaching all the guides agreed we needed to get on our best stuff right away.

-We fish a area close that had been producing some bigger fish, I figured if we didn’t have much time the least I could do is try for a big fish.
+We fish an area close that had been producing some bigger fish, I figured if we didn’t have much time the least I could do is try for a big fish.
 We fish hard for a while with nothing, I know the fish were there.
 I kept moving shallow then deep again, trying to trigger a strike.
 Looking over my shoulder I could see the weather rolling in and the barometer changing, I thought for sure these fish would start eating.

 I had to make a decision and quickly, one that all guides are faced with…do I stay or do I go?

 I decided to make a move, the fish were not cooperating and we needed to run from the weather.
-Once we ran to the next location, it wasn’t a couple of minutes of working the fishing spot and we hooked into a peacock bass, not a big one in no means but a peacock.
-I noticed from the first bite, that the fish seem to be very lethargic to say the least.
+Once we ran to the next location, it wasn’t a couple of minutes of working the fishing spot and we hooked into a peacock bass, not a big one by no means but a peacock.
+I noticed from the first bite, that the fish seem to be very lethargic, to say the least.
 Staying with the pattern, working it slowly I started to get calls from the others guides that the rain was coming down in buckets I know we only had minutes.
-I turned to my guys and I offer to run from the rain, they elected not too.
+I turned to my guys and I offer to run from the rain, but they elected not to.

 With only a few minutes left, I decided to give my “big fish” spot one more chance on the way back to the dock.
-The rain was coming again and the trip coming to a close, I said “five more cast.”
-Everyone was still tring to make the most of these last cast, not knowing if they ever would be fishing for peacock bass again.
+The rain was coming again and the trip coming to a close, I said “five more casts.”
+Everyone was still trying to make the most of these last cast, not knowing if they ever would be fishing for peacock bass again.
 With two out of the three anglers already finishing up, the last one makes his last cast at the same time I started trolling the boat to the middle of the lake to prepare for the ride back to the ramp.

 I ask, is it a good one, is a good one?…he replied, no I don’t think so.
-Knowing this was the same angler that just earlier caught both of the five pound peacock bass and had on a 12 to 15 pound snook on, I took his word on it.
+Knowing this was the same angler that just earlier caught both of the five-pound peacock bass and had on a 12 to 15-pound snook on, I took his word on it.